aimms/documentation/dataexchange/sqldb.rst

    "i2", "j1", 5.6
    "i2", "j2", 7.8

-and suppose we use the folling mapping:
+and suppose we use the following mapping:

 .. code-block:: xml